SRoddis/BricksFx/README.md

         container.Bind<IContainerAdapter>().To<NinjectContainerAdapter>();
         container.Bind<IPlattform>().To<ApplicationPlattform>();

-        // BricksFx - StartUp the Plattform to register all your dependencies var plattform = container.Get<IPlattform>();
+        // BricksFx - StartUp the Plattform to register all the dependencies of the added Bricks var plattform = container.Get<IPlattform>();
         plattform.StartUp();